gitrdm/ragms02/docs/design/file-watcher-sdd.md

 ## Overview

 This document describes the architecture and implementation plan for the file-watcher sidecar and its integration with the RAG LLM Interface Service.
+The system uses **LangChain** as the core RAG pipeline for chunking, retrieval, and LLM context assembly.
+LangChain enables LLM-optimized chunking, efficient similarity search, and robust context construction for LLM queries.
 The system monitors file changes in code repositories and document directories, supports project/tag isolation using EUIDs, and notifies the RAG LLM Interface Service for both full and incremental ingestion.
 The design is robust for solo/local use but is extensible for future multi-user or production scenarios, supporting hybrid ingestion, flexible API/LLM routing, and secure, observable operations.

 ---